rharmonson/rharmonson.github.io/index.md

 ## Welcome!

-Welcome to Richard's Technology (RichTech) Guides.
-The website primarily consists of installation guides and news posts on open source operating systems and software.
+Welcome to RichTech Security & Technology Guides.
+The website primarily consists of articles describing the installation and configuration of open source solutions including:

-Topics include:

 - Computer Hardware
 - Linux: CentOS & Fedora